sambowyergis/sambowyergis.github.io/_pages/about.md

 author_profile: true
 ---

-I'm a penultimate-year Geography BSc student at the University of St Andrews, specialising in GIS and spatial planning.
+I'm a final year Geography BSc student at the University of St Andrews, specialising in GIS and spatial planning.
 My current work sits at the intersection of spatial data analysis, offshore renewable energy, and maritime operations.
 I'm actively looking to expand my portfolio and background